Frendzel/cv/index.md

 ## Short bio

 Experienced Software Engineer working in Payments and Automotive areas with strong soft skills and teaching passion.
 More than 7+ years of experience as a Software Engineer, 4+ years in leading teams (team lead/tech lead), 5+ years in teaching.
-Currently working as a Team Leader and trainer.
+Currently working as a Software Engineer, Team Leader and Trainer.

 ### Specialized in